lindbrook/packageRank/README.md

     > $local
     > [1] "2021-01-01 07:00:00 HST"

-For both functions, the default is to use your time zone.
+For both functions, the default is to use your local time zone.
 To see the results in a different time zone, pass the desired zone name from `OlsonNames()` to the `tz` argument.
 Here are the results for Sydney when the functions are called from Honolulu (19:01 UTC):